 Early Head Start Fund

 Donations to the Early Head Start Fund help support the operational costs of our program.
 All contributions go directly toward the cost of providing services to children.
-Donations help us buy equipment that we need but could not otherwise afford, including adaptive equipment for children with special needs, playground equipment, and heaters for the classrooms.
+Donations help us buy equipment that we need but could not otherwise afford, including adaptive equipment for children with special needs, and playground equipment.

 La Nelle Ethridge Children's Fund